firmfoundation/dbquery/README.md

 # API Service for Query Statistics

-This is a Golang API service that allows allows you to connect to any PostgreSQL database and retrieve query statistics.
+This is a Golang API service that allows you to connect to any PostgreSQL database and retrieve query statistics.
 The service supports filtering by query type, pagination, and sorting by slowest or fastest queries.
 The service is designed to handle high loads of API calls and uses Redis for caching to improve performance.

 You can easily analyze your all query performance and identify areas for optimization with single API call.
 And with Redis caching, the service can handle high loads of API calls without sacrificing performance.
 ## Getting Started